 When homeowners choose to repair a roof or replace that roof with asphalt during the cold winter months, they’re often plagued by worries that their family will freeze before the job is completed.
 In the same vein, those starting a roofing job in the sweltering summer months worry that they’ll be facing heat stroke.
 These concerns are perfectly normal and common among many homeowners looking for roofing fixes or roof replacement contractors.

-Everything You Need to Know Before Hiring a Roofing ContractorGetting a reasonable roof repair estimate can be easy or difficult.
+How to Find a Reputable Roofing ContractorGetting a reasonable roof repair estimate can be easy or difficult.
 Obviously the single biggest factor will be the condition of the roof.
 If it is heavily damaged, then getting a fair estimate can be tricky.
 However, there are tried and true ways that a person can follow to get a good estimate.
 The following are some of the main ones.1.
 The first thing to do is, never settle with the first contractor or the cheapest one you can find.
 As with anything that costs a lot, shop around as much as possible.
 This way it will be possible to get a good idea on average prices.
 2. Once a suitable contractor is found, some questions regarding the roofs health will have to be answered.
 Questions such as the age, life span and damage history of the roof should be made clear from the beginning.
 For this, getting the help of an expert is well worth it, even if it costs a few hundred extra.
 Otherwise there is always the possibility of a contractor giving an over estimate and charging thousands more than needed.3.
 When talking to various contractors, never commit immediately to a roof repair estimate.
 Let them know that you are looking at other options.
 This will bring out their competitive spirit, which will lead to lower prices.
 4. Always look into materials the contractor will use.
 See if the material comes with some sort of guarantee.
 There are many options out there, so be sure to do the homework well.
 Ideally, a contractor should have brochures available.
 If they do, ask for a copy and study the material.5.
 Last but not least, check out the character of the contractor.
 If they are impolite or rude during the sales pitch, then there are a good chance they will be worse during the actual work.